Robo4J/robo4j-rpi-lcd-example/README.md

 ## Robo4J-rpi-lcd-example
 Robo4J RasbpberryPi LCD Demo example

-...UNDER CONSTRUCTION...

-Example offers full LCD control by using button or using socket communication over HTTP.
+Example using Robo4J to send messages between the buttons and LCD in an Adafruit 2x16 LCD shield, as well as sending messages to the LCD over a REST API.

-The internal sever is accessible on the port 8025 and supports POST request where no authentication is not required.
+The internal sever is accessible on the port 8025 and supports POST requests (no authentication required).

-example : <CLIENT_BRICK_IP>:8025
+example : <ROBO4J_IP>:8025

-POST reuest:
+POST request:

 {
   "commands" : [
      {"name"  : "up",
-     "target" : "lcd_unit"
+     "target" : "lcd"
      }
   ]
 }